 Recent events in the voiceover industry are making transparency” a hot topic again.
 This term was the watchword over the great controversies that began enveloping Voices.com a few years ago.
 Voices’ greatest sin wasn’t dipping their hands deep into the kitty on managed jobs, (which is not to excuse the practice, but various forms of such activity have existed in the industry for years,) but rather their utter unwillingness to plainly state what they were doing, why, and how.
 Like in politics, it’s usually the coverup that does the most damage, and Voices’ loss of prestige and community buy-in was largely rooted in their rapid shift from a friendly, customer-oriented, responsive little company into a wannabe behemoth that only spoke in cold corporate platitudes while appearing to be hiding things from inquiring members.
 This should be a lesson to anyone selling services to talent, whether they are a casting site, a management company, a coach, a demo producer, or any other kind of service provider.

 When talent put money on the table, we demand absolute transparency.
 If you are a casting site, that means we expect to know exactly how your system operates, down to the finest details.
-You don’t have to give us the coding to your algorithms, but if your site uses algorithms to determine how auditions are distributed, (and for those paying attention the reason bodalgo.com and VO Planet are so highly regarded is because they don’t go in for such things, in addition to their general attitude,) we expect you to share precisely how those algorithms are weighted, the principle behind using such algorithms, and exactly what talent should or should not do in order to place themselves in the most advantageous position.
+You don’t have to give us the coding to your algorithms, but if your site uses algorithms to determine how auditions are distributed, (and for those paying attention the reason bodalgo.com and VO Planet are so highly regarded is that they don’t go in for such things, in addition to their general attitude,) we expect you to share precisely how those algorithms are weighted, the principle behind using such algorithms, and exactly what talent should or should not do in order to place themselves in the most advantageous position.
 We expect you to be able to give a reasonable estimate of how many auditions talent at various membership levels will receive each day, and whether there are any limitations or considerations when it comes to how many can be replied to.